 Brohm hires six coaches, two support staff members

-Dale Williams is in his first season as offensive line coach.
+Dale Williams is in his second season as offensive line coach.
 He was hired Jan.
 2, 2017.

 Williams came to Purdue after spending the 2016 season as the offensive line coach at Western Kentucky.
 He has previous coaching experience at Florida Atlantic, Findlay, Gardner-Webb, North Greenville College and West Virginia.

 At WKU in 2016, Williams' line helped protect a proficient Hilltopper offense that averaged 45.5 points, 336.8 passing yards and 523.1 total yards per game.
 WKU's line allowed merely 22 sacks on 471 passing attempts (one every 21.4 attempts).
 Senior left tackle Forrest Lamp, a two-time first team All-Conference USA selection, was named a third team All-American by the Associated Press.
 Classmate Max Halpin joined Lamp with first team all-conference honors, while fellow senior Darrell Williams earned second team recognition.